Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Experiments

 \looseness=-1 \textbf{Dataset.} We use the SST-V2 dataset~\citep{ImprovementsoftheDailyOptimumInterpolationSeaSurfaceTemperatureDOISSTVersion21}, which provides weekly mean sea surface temperatures for 1,727 weeks from December 31, 1989, to January 29, 2023, over a 1\textdegree\ latitude $\times$ 1\textdegree\ longitude global grid (180 $\times$ 360).

-\looseness=-1 \textbf{Experiment Settings.} We employ the Mechanistic Identifier proposed by \citet{yao2024marrying} to predict SST data.
+\looseness=-1 \textbf{Experiment Settings.} We employ S-MNN and MNN with the Mechanistic Identifier proposed by \citet{yao2024marrying} to predict SST data.
 The model leverages mechanistic layers to capture the underlying dynamics of SST.
 We set the default batch size to 12,960 (corresponding to 6,480 pairs of grid points and their randomly selected neighboring points) and the sequence length (chunk length) to 208 weeks.
 The dataset is split so that the latest chunk of measurements is reserved for testing while the remaining data is used for training.
 The model is trained for 1,000 epochs.
 To evaluate the scalability and stability, we benchmark the model with different sequence lengths.
+Besides S-MNN and MNN, we also conduct the experiment using Ada-GVAE~\citep{pmlr-v119-locatello20a}, which is also used as a baseline in \citet{yao2024marrying}.

-\looseness=-1 \textbf{Results and Discussion.} \cref{fig:sst_pred} visualizes the 4-year (208 weeks) prediction made by our S-MNN using the Mechanistic Identifier. \cref{fig:sst_diff} visualizes its prediction error over the ground truth.
+\looseness=-1 \textbf{Results and Discussion.} \cref{fig:sst_pred} visualizes the 4-year (208-week) prediction made by our S-MNN with the Mechanistic Identifier. \cref{fig:sst_diff} visualizes its prediction error over the ground truth.
 The S-MNN effectively captures the spatial patterns of SST, demonstrating high predictive precision.

-\looseness=-1 To quantitatively assess the performance and scalability of our S-MNN, we measure the accuracy in terms of the mean squared error (MSE) over the standardized data, as well as the runtime and GPU memory usage across different sequence lengths.
-For comparison, we also perform the experiment using the MNN \textit{dense} solver for smaller sequences.
+\looseness=-1 To quantitatively assess the performance and scalability, we measure the accuracy in terms of the relative MSE (mean squared error over the standardized data), as well as the runtime and GPU memory usage across different sequence lengths.
 Figure~\ref{fig:sst_performance} summarizes these results.